Most of us are already familiar with mold. When you see a patch of mold in your household, you probably don’t think much about it.

 Getting rid of mold mites requires the removal of their food source: mold.

 If the mites have nothing to feed on, they will not be able to survive and will no longer be a problem.
 You can prevent the growth of mold by controlling the moisture in your home, and by using products with built-in mold protection.

-Ultra-Fresh antimicrobial technology offers lasting protection from odour-causing bacteria, mold and mildew.
-Ultra-Fresh extends the life of surfaces by preventing staining and degradation caused by microbial growth and helps to keep items clean and fresh for longer.
+Ultra-Fresh antimicrobial technology offers durable protection from odour-causing bacteria, mold and mildew.
+Ultra-Fresh extends the life of surfaces by preventing staining and degradation caused by microbial growth and helps to keep items cleaner and fresher for longer.

 Please refer to our previous blog posts that discuss how to safely remove mold from your home and keep it from coming back.

 Thomson Research Associates (TRA) is a global leader in the field of antibacterial, antifungal and antimicrobial, and anti-dust mite treatments (see regulatory information), providing antimicrobial protection to finished products for over 60 years.